Why ABB Ltd (ABB)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

+The average price from analysts is $34.93, which is $10.53 above the current price.
 ABB currently public float of 1.82B and currently shorts hold a 0.07% ratio of that float.
-Today, the average trading volume of ABB was 2.63M shares.
+Today, the average trading volume of ABB was 2.64M shares.

 ABB’s Market Performance

-ABB stocks went down by -7.00% for the week, with a monthly drop of -12.85% and a quarterly performance of -24.83%, while its annual performance rate touched -22.31%.
-The volatility ratio for the week stands at 1.74% while the volatility levels for the past 30 days are set at 1.79% for ABB Ltd. The simple moving average for the period of the last 20 days is -11.25% for ABB stocks with a simple moving average of -22.18% for the last 200 days.
+ABB stocks went up by 1.93% for the week, with a monthly drop of -12.90% and a quarterly performance of -20.87%, while its annual performance rate touched -22.11%.
+The volatility ratio for the week stands at 1.50% while the volatility levels for the past 30 days are set at 1.80% for ABB Ltd. The simple moving average for the period of the last 20 days is -6.63% for ABB stocks with a simple moving average of -19.63% for the last 200 days.

-During the last 5 trading sessions, ABB fell by -7.00%, which changed the moving average for the period of 200-days by -29.17% in comparison to the 20-day moving average, which settled at $29.30.
-In addition, ABB Ltd saw -31.41% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ABB rose by +1.93%, which changed the moving average for the period of 200-days by -26.84% in comparison to the 20-day moving average, which settled at $28.58.
+In addition, ABB Ltd saw -29.58% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ABB